knkamata/pipex/README.md

 ## Description
 - Allowed as many commands as you want between the input/output files
-- Allowed for commands specified by the path
+- Allowed commands specified by the path
 - Avoided pipe blocking in concurrency
 - Set exit status `1` for a general error and `127` for not command found
 - Set close-on-flag to opened file descriptors